rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 As I gather my wits by what just happened, he swivels on his chair.
 Wheeeee.
 His desk is 45 degrees away from where I am s(h)itting, but within a constant slapping radius.
 Openreview is open on his screen for his review.
 He clicks a button and sends someone's paper back to where it came from.
 Shooooo.

 Omg.
 That really hurts.
 He is correct, so it hurts even more.
 And no-one can help me.
 Who cares about a poor, underfed, and miserable graduate student?
-Everyone has their battles to fight, hills to climb and grants to write.
+Everyone has their battles to fight, hills to climb, grants to write, phds to defend and tenures to track.
 It seems I have no choice, but to finally listen to him.

 So here we are.
 On this blogpost.
 A safe space.
 You and me.
 A safezone.
 Promise.
 And I will tell  you about this story  of a new model we developed called "Asynchronous Perception Machine".